Life can be unpredictable, and that’s what keeps it interesting.

 Each state has its own auto insurance regulations, so if you’re going to college in a different state, you may need to adjust your current insurance.

-But if you have insurance with a smaller company who doesn’t insure cars outside your state, you may need a new policy in the state where you’re attending school.
+But if you have insurance with a smaller company that doesn’t insure cars outside your state, you may need a new policy in the state where you’re attending school.

 And even if you already have a policy, it’s possible you can save money with a policy that’s designed for college students and young adults.